slaee/bloom/README.md

 pip install -r requirements.txt
 ```

-Once you have completed the above steps, you can start the application by reading the README.md file in each grammar folder.
+Once you have completed the above steps, you can start the application by reading the README.md file from `parsers` folder.

 # References